 (8p) C1.
 An orchard is modeled as a 2-dimensional matrix A(n, m).
-Each cell in the matrix contains an apple tree that has A[i][j] kilos of ripe apples.
+Each cell in the matrix contains an apple tree that has A[i][j] kilos of ripen apples.
 The farmer is located in the upper-left cell of the orchard and can only move either one cell to the right or one to cell down until he reaches the lower-right corner of the orchard.
-Help the farmer choose the best path of moving through the orchard in order to maximize the quantity of apples that he harvests.
+Help the farmer choose the best path of moving through the orchard in order to maximize the quantity of apples that he harvests knowing that he is collecting all the ripen apples along this path.